PYF-421/RGBTPan/README.md

 configuration, the pre-registered experiment protocols, the single evaluator behind every reported table, and the pre-run integrity gates.

-Please cite a release tag or commit rather than the default branch, so that the settings stay pinned to the reported experiments.

-## Licence

-The code written for this project is MIT licensed; see `LICENSE`.

-The release will additionally carry Meta Platforms' DINOv3 and SAM 3 source, which the method imports directly.
-Those directories stay under Meta's own licences rather than MIT, and the release will ship a `NOTICE` file recording that scope split alongside the full third-party inventory.
-No model weights are distributed in either stage.

 ## Citation

 ```bibtex